Software Developer – Altmetric

 Ultimately, we’re looking for people who are keen to learn and flexible in their approach.

-Benefits Our development team is divided into multidisciplinary product teams, each empowered to deploy to our infrastructure multiple times a day.
-We hold weekly “gatherings” across all product teams to keep everyone informed and to discuss any bigger issues that affect multiple project teams.
+Our development team is divided into multidisciplinary product teams, each empowered to deploy to our infrastructure multiple times a day.
+We hold weekly “gatherings” across the whole development team to keep everyone informed and to discuss any bigger issues that affect multiple project teams.
 We rotate people to encourage collaboration and increase our shared understanding of all parts of Altmetric.

 In order to create time for personal development, we hold “hack afternoons” every two weeks for team members to explore new topics and technologies and work with people outside their usual product team.